 Colleges and Universities

 Faculty from all departments at nearby colleges and universities are invited to explore the rich educational opportunities afforded by the study of original works of art.
-The Center’s collections can be searched online.
+The Yale Center for British Art's collections can be searched online.

-Connect with us to discuss how the Center’s collections can become a valuable component for teaching or for inquiries related to public programs.
+Connect with us to discuss how the museum’s collections can become a valuable component for teaching or for inquiries related to public programs.